conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Role
 ----
-The purpose of the security and systems sub-team is to secure and maintain appropriate access to the credentials and services/systems used by ``conda-forge``.
+The purpose of the security and systems sub-team is to secure and maintain appropriate access to the credentials and services/systems used by conda-forge.
 This infrastructure includes all bot accounts, all service provider accounts, and all keys, API or otherwise, used for various tasks.
 This team is also charged with provisioning new members of ``core`` with access to the organization.